Basic Algorithm Templates

 empty()

-push() Inserts an element at the top of the stack
+push() Insert an element to the top

-top() Returns the top element
+top() Return the top element

-pop() Pops the top element
+pop() Pop the top element

-deque, double-ended queue
+deque, Double-ended queue

 size()